-Below is a short overview of incidents directly affecting merchant ships in the southern Red Sea, the Bab el Mandeb and the Gulf of Aden which have been recorded on the Risk Intelligence System during the past 30 days.
+No incidents which have directly affected merchant ships in the southern Red Sea, the Bab el Mandeb or the Gulf of Aden have been recorded on the Risk Intelligence System during the past 30 days.

-Comprehensive descriptions for these and previous incidents can be found on the Risk Intelligence System.
+Comprehensive descriptions for previous incidents can be found on the Risk Intelligence System.
 Detailed statistics of attacks against commercial shipping which have been carried out by Houthi forces since November 2023 are also available on the Risk Intelligence System.